swharden/SWHarden.com/content/about.md

 **How to help:**
 <br>
-&bull; Join the [bone marrow donor registry](https://my.bethematch.org/s/join) (for US adults 18-40, it's free and just requires a cheek swab!)
+&bull; Join the [bone marrow donor registry](https://my.bethematch.org/s/join) - it's free and just requires a cheek swab!
+(US adults 18-40)

 <img src="https://swharden.com/static/misc/about/scott-harden-cancer-after-transplant.jpg" class="mx-auto w-75 my-5 border-dark border shadow">

-At the time of writing (early 2022) I am doing well, but the future of my disease remains somewhat uncertain.
 If this website hasn't been updated in a while, you can verify that I'm okay by seeing
 [recent activity on my GitHub account](https://github.com/swharden).

-~~My plan is to remove this message after achieving 5 years cancer-free.~~
+I plan to remove this section from my about page after achieving 5 years cancer-free.

-> July, 2022:
+> **July, 2022:**
-> I am now classified as a patient with relapsed peripheral T-cell lymphoma.
+> A recent CT scan indicated evidence of relapse.
-> Although I am not in any immediate danger,
+> Although I am not in immediate danger,
-> 3 years after my autologous bone marrow transplant it now seems likely that
+> 3 years after my autologous bone marrow transplant it now seems that
-> I will require additional treatment at some point.
+> I may require additional treatment at some point.
-> Currently my disease remains indolent and things are moving slowly,
+> Currently things are moving slowly,
 > so my next course of treatment is not yet decided.
-> I'll update this page and https://swharden.com/med as I learn more.
+> I'll update this page as I learn more.

-> July, 2023:
+> **July, 2023:**
 > Following-up one year after my last update, I'm happy to report that things
 > are still moving very slowly.
 I was extremely concerned at this time last year
 > after freshly getting the "relapse" diagnosis, but now that I've gone a full year
 > without major changes in my medical condition, it means that I have a good chance of
 > remaining stable for a long time to come.

-I'll update this page when I learn more,
+> **January, 2024:**
+> There is no evidence of additional progression at this time,
+> so I feel like I'm back on track for a full recovery!
-> likely by the end of this year.
+> April 2024 marks the 5 year anniversary of my
+> bone marrow transplant, and if I get to that point
+> without evidence of further progression I will be
+> happy to consider myself cancer free!